hot-glue-for-rails/hot-glue/README.md

 Replace `*` with the name of the field (remember to include `_id` for foreign keys).

 When the method returns true, the field will be displayed to the user (and allowed) for editing.
 When the method returns false, the field will be displayed as read-only (viewable) to the user.

+Important: These special fields determine *only* display behavior (new and edit), not create and update.
+For create & update field-level access control, you must also implement the `update?` method on the Policy.

+Notice how in the example policy below, the `update?` method uses the `name_able?` method when it is checking if the name field can be updated.
+(It is up to you to implement this detail in your `update?` methods on your policy.)

+You can set Pundit to be enabled globally on the whole project in `config/hot_glue.yml` (then you can leave off the `--pundit` flag from the scaffold command)
-If you don't enable `--pundit`, you can set it globally by using the default `:pundit_default:` (all builds in that project will use Pundit)
+`:pundit_default:` (all builds in that project will use Pundit)

-If Pundit is disabled, only the show only/update show only lists (below) will be used to determine if a field is editable/viewable.
-*Note: I did not follow the standard Pundit pattern of using `permitted_attributes` here because that would cause Unpermitted attributes exceptions.
-Instead, this strategy allows the attributes through the params method but uses Pundit to restrict access inside the actions.
-This catches the exception and displays an informative error message to the user.
-Although you are welcome to use the `permitted_attributes` on your policies (passing them through into the controller params method as the Pundit documentation suggests), doing it this way does have the catch & redisplay feature and will instead cause exceptions to be thrown in your controller, which is why Hot Glue does not use them.

-Here's an example `ThingPolicy` that would allow editing the name field only of the thing is not sent as indicated by the sent_at being nil
+Here's an example `ThingPolicy` that would allow **editing the name field** only if:

-In other words, you can edit its name until you send it, then its name cannot be edited any longer.

-The methods you see for initialize of the Policy and it's subclass Scope are boilerplate for Pundit policies.

-You should copy them into your own polices, and edit the `name_able?` method to suit your needs.

-Use this pattern to provide field-level access control that con combine both the record's existing values and who is making the action.

-This flips the fields into viewable-only when they can't be edited, simply based on the policy, no additional work necessary.

-Because Hot Glue detects the `*_able?` methods at build time, if you add them to your policy, you will have to rebuild your scaffold.
+• the current user is an admin
+• the sent_at date is nil (meaning it has not been sent yet)

+For your policies, copy the `initialize` method of both the outer class (`ThingPolicy`) and the inner class (`Scope`) exactly as shown below.

 ```
 class ThingPolicy < ApplicationPolicy